 If your situation sounds like #2, you need to either have a strict conversation with your partner about limits or you need to leave the relationship.

 A healthy dynamic does not involve true force of any kind.
 Remember that everything within a D/s is consensual and if your partner is pushing you to do something you don’t consent to, this is unhealthy.
 Technically, it is abuse or sexual assault.
-Don’t tolerate this behaviour, and seek help if you need it.
+Don’t tolerate this behavior, and seek help if you need it.

 Plays when they are angry or upset.